fuzzylogicxx/fuzzylogic/posts/small-changes.md

 I was getting my priorities wrong which wasn’t fair on those closest to me.

-I often stayed up late then struggled to get up, with knock-on effects for the rest of my day.

 During and after lockdown, partly as a result of working from home, I’d developed bad habits.
 I often stayed up late then struggled to get up, with knock-on effects for the rest of my day.
 I would only just start work on time each day but without having eaten properly.
 I would dress lazily due to lack of time and organisation.

 I was overweight, and probably drinking a little more than I should when socialsing.